magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-icon.md

 ![Create config file](../images/step6-add-icon.png)

-## Create CSS class for icon
+## Create a CSS class for the icon

-The next step to integrating your icon into the panel is creating a CSS class that references your SVG file.
-This class should be added to your LESS file in `adminhtml` as shown here:
+Next we'll create a CSS class that references your SVG file.
+Add this class to your LESS file in `adminhtml` as shown here:

 ![Create config file](../images/step6-icon-style.png)